Buckillar/Timeloop/README.txt

 Things to be fixed -
-    * Left vent choice not working
-    * proof read story as gramatical errors
     * create different paths (times) to be used based on random load
     * change story to compensate for new paths

+13.12.23
+Fixed Left Vent story arch
+Corrected some grammatical errors
+Added documentation for presentation and dev steps

 12.12.23
 Added React.js credits scene with links to menu